Do I have to pay for midwifery care?

 How often will I have appointments with a midwife?

 Midwifery visits vary between practice groups; however, they often begin when pregnancy is confirmed and end when the baby is six weeks of age.
 Visits every three to five weeks for the first and second trimester are typical.
-By 30 weeks gestation, most women will see their midwife every two to three weeks, and weekly from 36 weeks to the birth.
+By 30 weeks gestation, most clients will see their midwife every two to three weeks, and weekly from 36 weeks to the birth.
 Visits are usually 30-60 minutes long, allowing time for informed decision making, review of your physical and emotional well-being and assessment of your baby’s growth and development.
 Midwives are available on-call, 24 hours a day, and may be paged between visits with urgent concerns.